 “in the course of… such attorney’s or professional company’s practice” related to acting in the course of the attorneys practice as an attorney, not as an estate agent.
 As a matter of common sense, it was never intended that an attorney should be able to practice as an estate agent in the normal course of his practice.

-WHY DID THE LAWMAKERS CREATE SUCH A GLARING EXCEPTION FOR LAWYERS?
+WHY DID THE LAWMAKERS CREATE SUCH AN APPARENT GLARING EXCEPTION FOR LAWYERS?

-We would like to think that the legislature must have had some compelling reason?
+We would like to think that the legislature must have had some very compelling reason?

 The eventuality being considered is for a situation where the attorney is acting as an executor in a deceased estate or a liquidator in an insolvent estate.
-In these cases, the legislature considered that it would be expedient to make this exception to allow the attorney to perform the function of selling a property.
+In these cases, the legislature considered that it would be expedient to make this exception to allow the attorney to perform the function of selling a property which fell within an estate being administered by the attorney.

 But why then do so few attorneys sell properties when there are so many acting in these capacities?
 Some reasons may be: